zutxo/sigma-book/src/part1/ch01-introduction.md

 ## Prerequisites

+- Basic blockchain concepts (transactions, blocks, consensus)
-- Basic blockchain and UTXO model knowledge
+- Understanding of the UTXO model (unspent transaction outputs)
-- Familiarity with any systems programming language
+- Familiarity with any systems programming language (C, Rust, Go, or similar)
-- Public key cryptography fundamentals (public keys, signatures)
+- Public key cryptography fundamentals (key pairs, digital signatures, hash functions)

 ## Learning Objectives

+By the end of this chapter, you will be able to:

+- Explain why Sigma protocols offer advantages over traditional blockchain scripting
-- Understand ErgoScript, ErgoTree, and SigmaBoolean relationships
+- Describe the relationship between ErgoScript, ErgoTree, and SigmaBoolean
-- Describe the UTXO model and script-guarded spending
+- Understand the UTXO model and how scripts guard spending conditions
-- Explain the prover/verifier separation
+- Differentiate the roles of prover and verifier in transaction validation
-- Identify SigmaState interpreter components
+- Identify the core components of the Sigma interpreter architecture

 ## What is Sigma?

+Traditional blockchain scripting languages like Bitcoin Script offer limited expressiveness: they support hash preimages, signature checks, and timelocks, but little else.
+Ethereum's EVM provides Turing completeness but at the cost of complexity, high gas fees, and limited privacy guarantees.

-**Sigma** (Σ) refers to **Σ-protocols**—cryptographic protocols enabling zero-knowledge proofs of secret knowledge[^1].
-The name reflects their three-move structure:
+**Sigma** (Σ) protocols occupy a middle ground.
+They are cryptographic proof systems that enable zero-knowledge proofs of knowledge—proving you know a secret without revealing it[^1].
+The name comes from the Greek letter Σ and reflects their characteristic three-move structure:

-1. **Commitment**: Prover sends a commitment
+1. **Commitment**: The prover sends a randomized commitment value
-2. **Challenge**: Verifier sends a random challenge
+2. **Challenge**: The verifier sends a random challenge
-3. **Response**: Prover sends a response proving knowledge
+3. **Response**: The prover sends a response that proves knowledge without revealing secrets

+What makes Sigma protocols powerful for blockchains is their **composability**: you can combine them with AND, OR, and threshold operations to build complex spending conditions while preserving zero-knowledge properties.

 ## The Three Layers